 In 2006 in Leipzig, Germany, I and a group of friends started an improv theater group called Spruchlandung.
 The name is a combination of the words *Spruch* (saying, expression) and *Bruchlandung* (crash-landing).

 From 2006 to 2008, I taught English at the Kindergarten Treffpunkt Linde in Leipzig.

-I've been a member of the Boston LGBT Triathlon Group since 2014, and am now a workout leader and co-organizer.
+I was a member of the Boston LGBT Triathlon Group 2014 to 2018.
+I was also a workout leader and co-organizer.